Stroll around town

 Partly medieval, but with grand 17th century interiors, Powis Castle and Garden presides over the finest historic garden in Wales.
 It was created in the 1670s, by terracing the slopes below the castle in an Italian Renaissance style.
 Its quirkiest feature is a row of ancient, topiaried yew trees.
 From a distance, the castle seems to sit on a gigantic green cushion.

-Squeezed into a modest canalside building, Powysland is this great little museum of local artefacts and customs, covering everything from local railway history, canal building and farming to fashion.
-Make your way upstairs to the social history gallery for some fascinating insights into local life in centuries past, such as a set of 1950s kitchen equipment and a Roman recipe for stuffed dormouse.
+Squeezed into a modest canalside building, Powysland is a great little museum of local artefacts and customs, covering everything from local railway history, canal building and farming to fashion.
+Make your way upstairs from the library for some fascinating insights into local life in centuries past.

 Welshpool & Llanfair Light Railway